 Ancient History Encyclopedia: Imhotep – more about the polymath of ancient Egypt.

 The Book of the Dead: The Papyrus of Ani – by E. A. Wallis Budge – what every student of Egyptology invariably begins with when tackling the ancient heiroglyphs of the Egyptians.
-The study of that long-dead language has seen much advancement since Budge first published this seminal work, but it remains a highly instructive text that lays groundwork for an understanding of the beliefs and spells and tales that once only a small few in ancient Egypt could understand.
-A must for any collection.
+The study of that long-dead language has seen much advancement since Budge first published this seminal work, but it remains a highly collectible introduction to the linguistic study of ancient Egypt.

 The Vivid Blue Mineral That Grows on Buried Bodies and Confuses Archeologists – Firstly, vivianite can tell us about what happened to a person’s body after their death.
 In 1963, an American B-26B aircraft went down over a mountainous part of South Vietnam.
 Its crew was subsequently listed as missing in action.